OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 order: 8
 ---

-## Controlling a 7-Segment Display {#starter-kit-07-seven-segment-display}
+## Controlling a 7-Segment Display {#starter-kit-seven-segment-display}

-We've just learned about shift registers, now let's apply that knowledge to control a 7-segment Display so we can display numbers (and a few letters) in the physical world.
-We'll construct a circuit that connects the Omega to the shift register and the shift register to the 7-segment display.
-The Omega will send serial signals to the shift register, and those signals will be transformed into numbers and letters by the 7-segment display.
+We've just learned about shift registers; now, let's apply that knowledge to control a 7-segment Display so we can display numbers (and a few letters) in the physical world.
+We'll connect the 7-segment display to the shift register that we wired up last time.
+We'll write a program to send serial signals to the shift register which will be transformed into numbers and letters on the 7-segment display.
+We'll then observe the output and see if there's anything interesting we notice.

-// TODO: add a description of what we're going to do in this experiment: wire up the 7-seg to the shift register from last time, write a program and see how it goes, hint that there's more to be done here

-// TODO: add a note that this experiment builds on the previous one, so they should make sure they complete that one before they move on to this one
+**Note:** This experiment builds on the previous one, so you should make sure you complete it before moving onto this one!

 <!-- seven segment -->
 ```{r child = '../../shared/seven-segment.md'}